KSPandian7/NexelVerde-DigiGreen/README.md

 ## Problem Statement

-In the era of rapid industrialization and digital transformation, our environment is facing unprecedented challenges—including plastic pollution, e-waste, deforestation, water scarcity, and climate change.EcoSat addresses this challenge by leveraging Earth observation data and modern machine learning techniques to automatically detect and visualize environmental degradation over time.
+- In the era of rapid industrialization and digital transformation, our environment is facing unprecedented challenges like <strong>plastic pollution, e-waste, deforestation, water scarcity, and climate change.</strong>
+- EcoSat addresses this challenge by leveraging <strong>Earth Observation Data and Modern Machine Learning Techniques</strong> to automatically detect and visualize environmental degradation over time.

 ## Project Objectives